Jeffrey-Ede/partial-STEM/README.md

   <img src="adv_vs_non-adv.png">
 </p>

+Examples show adversarial and non-adversarial completions of test set 512×512 1/20 coverage blurred spiral partial scans.
+Adversarial completions have realistic noise characteristics and colouration whereas non-adversarial completions are blurry.
+The bottom row shows a failure case where detail is too fine for the generator to resolve.
+Enlarged 64×64 regions from the top left of each image are inset to ease comparison.

 ## Architecture

+Our training configuration can be partitioned into six subnetworks: an inner and outer generator, inner generator trainer and small, medium and large scale discriminators.
+The generators are all that is needed for inference.

 <p align="center">
   <img src="simplified_gan.png">
 </p>

-Our training configuration can be partitioned into six subnetworks: an inner and outer generator, inner generator trainer and small, medium and large scale discriminators.
-The generators are all that is needed for inference.
+The  inner  generator  produces  large-scale  features  from  inputs.
+These are mapped to half-size completions by a trainer network and recombined with the input to generate full-size completions by the outer generator.
+Multiple discriminators assess multi-scale crops from input images and full-size completions.

 ## Example Usage